Mature minor doctrine: United States

-Several states permit minors to legally consent to medical treatment without parental consent or over parental objections.
+Several states permit minors to legally consent to general medical treatment (routine, nonemergency care, especially when the risk of treatment is considered to be low) without parental consent or over parental objections, when the minor is at least 14 years old.

 In addition, many other states allow minors to consent to medical procedures under a more limited set of circumstances.
 These include providing limited minor autonomy only in enumerated cases, such as blood donation, substance abuse, sexual and reproductive health (including abortion and sexually transmitted infections), or for emergency medical services.
 Many states also exempt specific groups of minors from parental consent, such as homeless youth, emancipated minors, minor parents, or married minors.
 Further complicating matters is the interaction between state tort law, state contract law, and federal law, depending on if the clinic accepts federal funding under Title X or Medicaid.

 Withholding of consent

 United States

-In the United States, bodily integrity has long been considered a common law right; the United States Supreme Court, in 1891's Union Pacific Railway Company v.
-Botsford, found, "No right is held more sacred, or is more carefully guarded, by the common law, than the right of every individual to the possession and control of his own person, free from all restraint or interference of others, unless by clear and unquestionable authority of law."
-The Supreme Court in 1990 (Cruzan v.
+In the United States, bodily integrity has long been considered a common law right; The Supreme Court in 1990 (Cruzan v.
 Director, Missouri Department of Health) allowed that "constitutionally protected liberty interest in refusing unwanted medical treatment may be inferred" in the Due Process Clause of the Fourteenth Amendment to the United States Constitution, but the Court refrained from explicitly establishing what would have been a newly enumerated right.
 Nevertheless, lower courts have increasingly held that competent patients have the right to refuse any treatment for themselves.